Next admissions cycle: To Be Determined

 - Candidates will also be asked to respond to a 2-page questionnaire provided by the School of Drama.

-A small group of candidates (3-5 people) will be invited to Seattle from February 8 – 14th, where they will be interviewed in person by a group of faculty.
+A small group of candidates (3-5 people) will be invited to Seattle around the second to third week in February (Date TBD), where they will be interviewed in person by a group of faculty.
 As part of this interview each candidate will conduct a rehearsal with actors provided by the School of Drama.
 Candidates will receive additional information when they are notified of their selection to this short list.